EugeneTheDev/VeryUsefulApp/README.md

 Clone this repo and install dependencies from [requirements.txt](https://github.com/EugeneTheDev/VeryUsefulApp/blob/master/requirements.txt).
 Then just run it:
 ```
-$ python src/main.py
+$ (sudo, if you are using Linux) python src/main.py <lang code to recognize (optional, default en)>
 ```
+**IMPORTANT: When you run it, your keyboard layout must be English (for proper shortcuts work).**<br>
+When app is running, you could switch your layout and work as usual.<br>
-You may face some problems with PyAudio installation, so just follow these steps:
+Also you may face some problems with PyAudio installation, so just follow these steps:

 ### macOS
 Run this in terminal: